owncloud/music/README.md

 #### Application can not be activated because of illegal code

 The current music app can't be installed and ownCloud prints following error message:
 "Application can not be activated because of illegal code".
-This is due to the appcodechecker in core (which is kind of broken), but you can do the installation if the appcodechecker gets deactivated in `config.php`.
-Just set `appcodechecker` to `false` (see the [config.sample.php](https://github.com/owncloud/core/blob/a8861c70c8e5876a961f00e49db88843432bf7ba/config/config.sample.php#L164) ).
-Then you can install the app.
-Afterwards you can re-enable the appcodechecker again.
+This is due to the appcodechecker in core (which is kind of broken), but you can do the installation if the appcodechecker is deactivated:

+* set `appcodechecker` to `false` in `config.php` (see the [config.sample.php](https://github.com/owncloud/core/blob/a8861c70c8e5876a961f00e49db88843432bf7ba/config/config.sample.php#L164) )
+* now you can install the app
+* afterwards re-enable the appcodechecker

 ## Development